Jussie Smollett did not get special treatment, Chicago prosecutor Kimberly Foxx says

 “Jussie SMOLLETT made false reports to police claiming to be the victim of an Aggravated battery/Undetermined motive,” the reports allege.

-Smollett, who is black and gay, was indicted on 16 counts for allegedly filing a false police report, but the Cook County State’s Attorney’s Office stunned many in the public by suddenly dropping all charges against him on Tuesday.
+Smollett, who is black and gay, was indicted on 16 counts for allegedly filing a false police report, but the Cook County State’s Attorney’s Office stunned many by suddenly dropping all charges against him Tuesday.

-Chicago Police Supt.
-Eddie Johnson claimed his department was blindsided by the move and — along with Chicago Mayor Rahm Emanuel — was harshly critical of the decision.
+Chicago police Superintendent Eddie Johnson claimed his department was blindsided by the move and — along with Chicago Mayor Rahm Emanuel — was harshly critical of the decision.

 After her recusal, Chicago news outlets reported that Foxx, who is the county's first black female state's attorney, had tried to persuade Johnson to turn the case over to the FBI, which raised questions of whether Smollett might be getting special treatment.

-The Chicago Sun-Times reported that Foxx approached the police superintendent because Tina Tchen, a Chicago lawyer and former chief of staff to first lady Michelle Obama, had put the state's attorney in touch with members of Jussie Smollett's family just days after he told police he was the victim of a homophobic, racist attack.
+The Chicago Sun-Times reported that Foxx approached the police superintendent because Tina Tchen, a Chicago lawyer and ex-chief of staff to former first lady Michelle Obama, had put the state's attorney in touch with members of Jussie Smollett's family just days after he told police he was the victim of the homophobic, racist attack.

 “I know members of the Smollett family based on prior work together," Tchen wrote.
 "Shortly after Mr. Smollett reported he was attacked, as a family friend, I contacted Cook County State’s Attorney Kim Foxx, who I also know from prior work together.
 My sole activity was to put the chief prosecutor in the case in touch with an alleged victim’s family who had concerns about how the investigation was being characterized in public.”